| |

 First up is your start weight.

 I really never weigh myself.
 I’m 50 years old and haven’t had to worry much about weight, up to this point.
-Times are changing … I’m too frugal to buy new clothes so I had to face the scale.
+Times are changing and I’m too frugal to buy new clothes so I had to face the scale.

 How I Got Where I Am Today

-• Sitting too much
+• Sitting too much.

-• Drinking pop
+• Drinking pop.

-• Not going to the gym
+• Not going to the gym even though I have my gym etiquette down.

-• Eating dairy
+• Eating dairy that I know inflames me.

-• Eating junk food
+• Eating junk food.

-• The dog wants to cuddle
+• The dog wanted to cuddle.

-• No time to work out
+• No time to work out and stay fit.

 Name them and then do something about them.
 That’s the whole goal here.
 Those excuses can’t be dirty little secrets when you write them down.